zastavnitskiy/remote-crud/README.md

 ## Other considerations

+### Backend mock

+For simplicity, backend mock is implemented without any persistence.
+However, design of the backend api allows implementation of any persistence mechanism like in-browser localstorage or REST API.

+### Design

 In some places, design elements were off the grid by a couple of pixels — I such scenarios, I didn't stick to Figma's mockups but allowed myself to round up and align elements.
 In real work, I would discuss this with design author.